jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-3/chapter-2d.md

 It is so comfortable to the weakness of human nature.
 It is so flattering to the grandeur of human nature.

 This is a belief in a world where:

-exact justice will be done to every man, and every man will be ranked with those who are really his equals in moral and intellectual qualities.
+- exact justice will be done to every man, and
+- every man will be ranked with those who are really his equals in moral and intellectual qualities.

 The owner of those humble talents and virtues could not display them, because they were depressed by fortune.
 Even the man within the breast could not afford him any distinct and clear testimony of them.

 That modest, silent, and unknown merit will be placed above those with the highest reputation or those who could do the most splendid and dazzling actions from their advantageous situation.

 The virtuous man who unluckily doubted this belief, must earnestly wish to believe it.

 Its most zealous assertors have taught us that the distributions of rewards and punishments was to be made in that world to come.
 This made this belief hated by the scoffers.
 Because frequently, this is opposite to all our moral sentiments.

-41 Many venerable but discontented old officers have complained:
+{{< s v="41" >}} Many venerable but discontented old officers have complained:
 - that the assiduous courtier is often more favoured than the faithful servant,
 - that adulation are often shorter and surer roads to preferment than merit or service, and
 - that a campaign at Versailles or St. James's is often worth two in Germany or Flanders.